-Peter McIntyrePotter Macqueen remained in England he appointed Peter McIntyre as overseer and to be responsible for the development of Segenhoe.
+Peter McIntyrePotter Macqueen remained in England until 1834.
+Meanwhile he appointed Peter McIntyre as overseer and to be responsible for the development of Segenhoe.

 Mechanics, farmers and shepherds, equipped with farm machinery, stores, sheep, horses and stud cattle were dispatched in two chartered ships, Hugh Crawford and Nimrod, arriving in Sydney on 7 April 1825.

 Hamilton C. SempillBy 1831 when Surveyor-General Sir Thomas Mitchell passed through the area on his expedition northward, Hamilton C. Sempill had been appointed manager of the estate in place of Peter McIntyre.

 Sir William Edward ParrySir William Edward Parry visited Segenhoe in March 1832.
 He arrived on a Monday morning having been driven over by Captain Dumaresq of 'St. Aubins'.
-Sir Edward had heard much of Segenhoe estate and was eager to see it.
-He found it 'most excellent and desirable' with fine well watered land and good natural boundaries.
-No expense had been spared on the roads in that area and Sir Edward thought they were equal to and much resembling the roads in a gentleman's park in England.
+Parry had heard much of Segenhoe estate and was eager to see it; he wasn't disappointed and found it 'most excellent and desirable' with fine well watered land and good natural boundaries.
+No expense had been spared on the roads in that area and Parry thought they were equal to and much resembling the roads in a gentleman's park in England.
 He was very impressed and preferred it to any estate he had seen so far in the Colony.

-Sir Edward Parry was was received by Mr. Sempill's wife and sister, Mr. Sempill being absent at the time.
+Sir W.E.
+Parry was was received by Mr. Sempill's wife and sister, Mr. Sempill being absent at the time.
 Sempill's wife Susannah Sempill was a sister of John Dow who in later years was employed as a superintendent at Sempill's 'Belltrees'.
 Her sister with her at Segenhoe that day was Agnes Dow who later married James Busby.

-Sir Edward had met with Mr. Sempill previously in a chance meeting in Sydney in January 1831 that changed the future of the Australian Agricultural Company (and its workers).
-Mr. Sempill on meeting Sir Edward offered to sell on behalf of Potter MacQueen, a threshing machine.
-In the course of the meeting he informed Sir Edward of excellent quality of land on the Liverpool Plains for sheep breeding.
+Parry had met with H.C.
+Sempill previously in a chance meeting in Sydney in January 1831 that changed the future of the Australian Agricultural Company.
+At the meeting Sempill offered to sell on behalf of Potter MacQueen, a threshing machine.
+In the course of conversation he informed Parry of excellent quality of land on the Liverpool Plains that could be used for sheep breeding.
 They went immediately to the Surveyor General's office to inspect maps which convinced Parry to arrange for the exchange of the company's coastal land for land at Warrah and Goonoo Goonoo on the Liverpool Plains.

 HospitalThere was also a hospital on the estate.
 John Macredie was employed as surgeon there in 1833 and John McLeod Gillies was employed as a hospital assistant.